Comparing My Appalachian Trail and Pacific Crest Trail Thru-Hikes

 Statistical Differences

-The most obvious difference is that the PCT is (was, in 2019) 461 miles longer.
+The most obvious difference is that the PCT is about 461 miles longer (depending on the year’s trail length considered).

 A.T.PCT